Coronavirus pandemic: From origin to spread, who it affects and the factors that may halt its progress — a primer - Firstpost

 In addition, the virus, like RNA viruses are wont to do, is mutating.
 One paper, summarized that there are two known strains of SARS-CoV-2, the deadlier, “L” strain, and the older, “S” Stain.
 China’s initial cases were primarily from the L strain, which gave way to the more docile S strain.
 Others point out that one mutation does not a strain make.
 The important point is that these mutations pose challenges to vaccine development and building immunity, depending on where they occur within the virus.

-On average, it is far less deadly than tuberculosis.
-But not if you above 65, and especially not if they you suffer from diabetes, hypertension, asthma, smoking-history or heart-disease.
+On average, COVID-19 is far less deadly than tuberculosis.
+But not if one is above 65, and

+especially not if one suffers from diabetes, hypertension, asthma, smoking-history or heart-disease.
 Then, the virus can be deadly.
 Children and young people, the least likely to be hospitalised, can be silent carriers of the disease, or face a mild version of COVID-19.

 How does the disease progress?